geant4-dna/molecular-docs/docs/overview/psf.markdown

 ## Example of PSF and molecularDNA macro

-**Three** PSF are provided and placed in the `phase_space` sub-directory : `example.root` and `example.txt`, containing 100 particles each, and `example.csv`, containing 20 electrons of 45 keV and created by the [GRAS Two-Stage Analysis](https://spitfire.estec.esa.int/trac/GRAS/wiki/GRAS/GRAS-05-02/UserGuideTwoStage) (including specific header).
+**Three** PSF samples are provided and placed in the `phase_space` sub-directory :
+- `example.root` and `example.txt`, containing 100 particles each,
+- `example.csv`, containing 20 electrons of 45 keV and created by the [GRAS Two-Stage Analysis](https://spitfire.estec.esa.int/trac/GRAS/wiki/GRAS/GRAS-05-02/UserGuideTwoStage) (including specific header).

 The `ecoli_PSF.mac` macro (derived from the `ecoli.mac` macro) can be used to read them.